AcademySoftwareFoundation/rawtoaces/README.md

 2. Camera file metadata
 3. Camera data included in the `libraw` software

 The preferred, and most accurate, method of converting RAW image files to ACES is to use camera spectral sensitivities and illuminant spectral power distributions, if available.
-If spectral sensitivity data is available for the camera `rawtoaces` uses the method described in Academy document [P-2013-001](http://j.mp/P-2013-001).
+If spectral sensitivity data is available for the camera, `rawtoaces` uses the method described in Academy document [P-2013-001](http://j.mp/P-2013-001).

-If no camera spectral sensitivity data is available then options to use metadata embeded in the camera file, or camera data included in `libraw` exist.
+While preferred, camera spectral sensitivity data is not commonly known by a general user.
+When that is the case, `rawtoaces` can use either the metadata embedded in the camera file or camera data included in `libraw` to approximate a conversion to ACES.

 ### Help message